prusya/shut-the-tab/README.md

 Translates into: `/google/i`

-Result: any tab that triggers `chrome.tabs.onUpdated` and its url matches pattern will be closed
+Result: any tab that triggers `chrome.tabs.onUpdated` or `chrome.tabs.onCreated` and its url matches pattern will be closed

 ## Installation

 Clone this repo

-Open chrome://extensions/ in your Chrome browser
+Open `chrome://extensions/` in your Chrome browser

 Enable `Developer mode`